 Cheng’s solo engagements include concerto performances with the Fort Worth Symphony, Greece Symphony, and Taiwan Shin-Min Orchestra, as well as solo recitals in major venues.
 Cheng has won numerous piano competitions and awards, including the Clara Ascherfeld Award in Excellence in Accompanying at Peabody Institute (2009); the Excellence in Accompanying Award at the Eastman School of Music (2010); and first prizes in the the Piano Texas International Academy and Festival Concerto Competition (2010) and the Schubert Club Competition (2012).

 Cheng began piano lessons with her aunt at the age of four.
 She completed her bachelor’s degree at the University of Cincinnati College-Conservatory of Music as a student of Frank Weinstock, where she received a Van Cliburn Scholarship.
 She completed her master’s degree at Peabody Institute, Johns Hopkins University as a student of Benjamin Pasternack, where she received a full scholarship.
 Cheng holds a doctoral degree from the Eastman School of Music, where she was a student and teaching assistant of Barry Snyder.
 At Eastman, Cheng was also the recipient of a graduate assistantship as a collaborative pianist and large ensemble pianist.
-Cheng is an Assistant Professor of Accompanying at the Eastman School of Music and a Piano Instructor at Eastman Community Music School.
+Cheng is currently an Assistant Professor of Collaborative Piano at the Eastman School of Music.
+She joined the Rochester Philharmonic Orchestra as a Principal Keyboard in 2022.